-EDS can facilitate decision making if it provides the right information at the right time to the right person.[9]
-However, determining the right information, and identifying the right time and person to target is challenging.
+Small-scale, single-site studies have explored provider awareness and barriers to medication review and deprescribing 14-16 but an in-depth understanding of current processes and barriers across different provider groups and settings is required in order to design EDS for hospital practice to align well with the workflow of all users.
+EDS can facilitate decision making if it provides the right information at the right time to the right person.
+However, determining the right information and identifying the right time and person to target are challenging.
 The aim of this study was to explore the current processes of in-hospital medicines review, deprescribing and communication of deprescribing with the patient's general practitioner (GP).
-In particular, we aimed to identify barriers to undertaking these tasks, and to explore user preferences for decision support, in order to inform the design of electronic decision support to support these key processes.
+In particular, we aimed to identify barriers to undertaking these tasks, and to explore user preferences for decision support, in order to inform the design of EDS to support these key processes.